samos123/samos123.github.com/content/openstack/hadoop-on-demand-with-openstack-cloudinit-salt.md

        permissions: "0755"

-Now launch openstack instance with: `nova boot --name salt-master --image ubuntu_14.04 --user-data master-cloudconfig --flavor m1.medium --key-name sam`.
+Now launch openstack instance with: `nova boot --image ubuntu_14.04 --user-data master-cloudconfig --flavor m1.medium --key-name sam salt_master`.
 The salt-master that we launched in our case has as ip 192.168.111.66.
 You can ssh to this machine via ssh ubuntu@192.168.111.66